 INTJ and ISTJ

-The two may disagree sometimes because of the ISTJ’s need to follow traditions — something that INTJs don’t concern themselves with.
-It’s important for the ISTJ to do things “in an appropriate manner” as society expects, but the INTJ may not always cooperate.
+The two may sometimes disagree because of the ISTJ’s need to follow traditions — something that INTJs don’t concern themselves with.

 INTJ and ESFJ